Offerings of Soil, Offerings of Mud

 appx.
 15 kg

-Wheat Biopolymer, Found Soil, Cardboard structure
+Wheat Biopolymer, Local soil, Cardboard structure

 Dimensions: